miladhub/helk/README.md

 # helk

 This is a hello world project in Haskell.
+The project uses Scotty for REST, Aeson for JSON manipulation and MongoDB for persistence.

 # Build